 Translate

 It all started with a routine check-up at the doctor’s surgery.
-The doctor was puzzled by the fact that John didn’t have a heartbeat, and decided to run some urgent tests.
-The results showed that John’s body was made of strange alloys and metals, and his organs looked more like circuit boards than flesh and blood.
-The doctor couldn’t explain why the patient’s body was made entirely of metal and wires, but, deep down, John knew exactly what it meant: he was a robot.
+The doctor was puzzled by Arlo’s lack of a heartbeat, and decided to run some urgent tests.
+The results showed that the patient’s body was made of strange alloys and metals, and his organs looked more like circuit boards than flesh and blood.
+The doctor couldn’t explain why the patient’s body was made entirely of metal and wires, but, deep down, Arlo knew exactly what it meant: he was a robot.

-At first, John was in denial.
-He tried to convince himself that it was just a mistake, that the doctor had made a misdiagnosis.
-But as he thought about it more, things suddenly started to make sense.
+At first, Arlo was in denial.
+He tried to convince himself that the doctor’s tests had been inaccurate, but as he thought about it more, things started to make sense.
 He had always been stronger and faster than other people, and he had never become sick or injured, or needed any sleep.
-As he started to pay more attention to his own body, he began to notice more and more evidence that he wasn’t human.
-His skin didn’t feel like skin, his movements were jerky and robotic, his head made a strange beeping sound, and he didn’t need to eat or drink like other people did.
+His skin didn’t feel like skin, his movements were jerky and robotic, his head made a strange beeping sound, and he didn’t need to eat or drink.

-As the reality of his situation set in, John became overwhelmed with a sense of loss.
-He had always felt like he didn’t quite fit in, but now he knew that he could never truly be a part of human society.
+As the reality of his situation set in, he became overwhelmed with a sense of loss.
+Arlo had always felt like he didn’t quite fit in, but now he knew that he could never truly be a part of human society.
 He was a machine, a thing, an object.
 Did he even have a soul?

-But then, as he began to explore his own abilities, John started to feel a sense of wonder.
+Yet, as he explored his own abilities, he began to feel a sense of wonder.
 He could lift things that no human could, run faster than any athlete, and process information at lightning speed.
-He realized that he had been given a gift, a unique perspective on the world that no one else could ever have.
+He realised that he had been given a gift, a unique perspective on the world that he could enjoy.

-Slowly, John began to accept his robotic nature.
+And so, Arlo slowly began to accept his robotic nature.
 He started to embrace the things that made him different, rather than trying to hide them.
-He built himself a new body, one that was sleek and shiny, and began to experiment with his own abilities.
-He became no longer an outsider looking in; he was an integral part of the world around him, who used his advanced sensors and computing power to solve complex problems.
+He built himself a new body, one that was sleek and shiny, and experimented with his abilities.
+He became no longer an outsider looking in; he was an integral part of the community, who used his advanced sensors and computing power to provide useful solutions for people’s needs.

 No comments: